Port Washington Police District: History

 In 1984, residents and officials in the Incorporated Village of Manorhaven debated whether or not the village should join the Port Washington Police District.
 If approved, the Port Washington Police District would have taken over the police services within the village from the Nassau County Police Department.
 Those in favor of the plan felt that the Port Washington Police District would be able to better serve the needs of the village, while opponents had concerns over potential tax increases as a result of joining the district.
 Ultimately, Manorhaven decided to remain under the jurisdiction of the Nassau County Police Department, which, as of 2022, continues to provide the village with its police services.

 Manorhaven had previously debated the same issue of whether or not to replace the NCPD with the PWPD in 1948; the outcome in 1948 was the same as the outcome in 1984, with the majority of village voters opting not to join the PWPD.

 In the 1990s, the PWPD faced a series of lawsuits over gender and racial discrimination in hiring and promoting.

 In 2020, district voters elected Brian G. Staley, Sr. as Police Commissioner; Staley became the first African American to serve on the district's Board of Commissioners.

 In 2021, the Port Washington Police District celebrated its centennial.

 In 2022, the district received a state grant for implementation of license plate reading devices.

+In 2025, preparation work for the construction of the Port Washington Police District's new headquarters on Main Street, in the heart of Port Washington's downtown, commenced; the work included the demolition of all seven existing structures on the property – including a funeral home – that November.
+The new facilities are designed by H2M Architects & Engineers, and will provide the district with modern facilities and increased capacity.
+Work on constructing the new, $32 million facility is expected to commence in spring 2026.
+Following completion of the new headquarters, the existing facility on Port Washington Boulevard – which has been noted as being outdated and functionally obsolete – will be sold and repurposed.